 Description: A 37 minute audio/video overview of special education created to help parents of children with disabilities understand what special education is, how a child might get into special education, how to resolve disagreements, and what role parents play.
 Developed by PACER Center, it is funded in part by a grant from the Minnesota Department of Education.
-(Scroll down the Special Education Rights page to find this video.
-It is available in Hmong, Spanish and Somali.)

 Description: This publication was developed to help parents understand their rights and responsibilities, their child's rights and the school's responsibilities to meet the special needs of their child.
 The guide includes a description of the special education process and what is required of you and the school during each step of that process.
 Important timelines are highlighted in each section.

 Description: COACH is better than ever!
 Now with practical updates based on user feedback and a new streamlined format for easier use, the third edition of this bestselling guide can be the key to effective educational planning for students with intensive special education needs in inclusion-oriented schools.